Updated April 12, 2021

 The effect of alcohol on blood sugar is complicated.

 We’ve learned that alcohol differs from carbohydrates and so does not in itself cause blood glucose to spike.
 We’ve also mentioned that alcohol breakdown takes priority over the breakdown of other nutrients.
-Another thing to add is that heavy drinking suppresses gluconeogenesis (GNG), which is the body’s process of synthesizing glucose to maintain blood glucose levels and avoid dangerous hypoglycemia.
+Another thing to add is that heavy drinking suppresses gluconeogenesis (GNG), which is the body’s process of synthesizing glucose in the liver to maintain blood glucose levels and avoid dangerous hypoglycemia.
+The steps in the primary alcohol metabolism pathway produce two NADH molecules.
+This results in a decrease in the NAD+/NADH ratio, which can inhibit the production of pyruvate from lactate (a substrate for gluconeogenesis) and may lead to accumulation of lactate.

-This means that people with diabetes should be wary, as it becomes more difficult to raise your blood sugar as you ingest more alcohol.
-Because your body focuses on breaking down alcohol over other nutrients you are also more likely to become hypoglycemic, if you drink on an empty stomach or post workout.
+This means that people with diabetes should be wary, as blood sugar levels may fall depending largely on the type of alcoholic beverage consumed, activity level, insulin on board, and when food was last consumed.
+It can become difficult to raise your blood sugar as you ingest more alcohol.
+Because your body focuses on breaking down alcohol over other nutrients, you may be more likely to become hypoglycemic if you drink on an empty stomach or post workout.

 That being said, there are a few ways to drink responsibly as a diabetic, and minimize the risks associated with alcoholic consumption.